JoaoLaimer/JoaoNotes/03 - Operating Systems/03 - Memory Management/Paging.md

 ## Page Table
 Other than information about page location, the page table has information like:
-- Valid Bit: If set, it tells us that the page is in the main memory
+- Valid Bit: If set, it tells us that the page is in the addressing space.
 - Protection bit: It tells us what access is permitted in the page (read, write, execution).
 - Modification bit: If set, tell us that page was written in the main memory.
 - Reference bit: If set, tell us that the page was referenced in the main memory.